iqlusioninc/armistice/README.md

 If you are interested in contributing to this repository, please make sure to read the [CONTRIBUTING.md] and [CODE_OF_CONDUCT.md] files first.

+Please join us in [Matrix/Riot] chat.
+The chat requires a moderator/contributor to raise a new member from default privilge to send messages.

 ## License

 Copyright © 2019-2020 iqlusion